-''' All significant interaction on an Android system involves work- luajava.nativeActivity() ing with an Activity (see http://developer.android.com/refer- ence/android/app/Activity.html) Storyboard applications that are deployed to Android devices run as native activities which is a spe- cial class of the general Activity that allows those applications to interact directly with the graphics context and are generally C/C++ applications rather than pure Java applications.
-The return value of this function is a Lua variable that is a proxy for the NativeActivity Java class used by this application or nil if the class could not be instantiated. -- Start an activity specified by a previously created Intent object local na = luajava.nativeActivity() if(na ~= nil) then na:startActivity(intent) else print("No Native Activity") '''
+All significant interaction on an Android system involves working with an Activity (see http://developer.android.com/reference/android/app/Activity.html) Storyboard applications that are deployed to Android devices run as native activities which is a special class of the general Activity that allows those applications to interact directly with the graphics context and are generally C/C++ applications rather than pure Java applications.

+The return value of this function is a Lua variable that is a proxy for the NativeActivity Java class used by this application or nil if the class could not be instantiated.

+'''

+-- Start an activity specified by a previously created Intent object

+local na = luajava.nativeActivity()

+if(na ~= nil) then

+na:startActivity(intent)

+else

+print("No Native Activity")

+end

+'''